Treating lupus: a guide

 - Is it safe to take with my other medicines?

-- Use a journal or this log to keep track of your medicines, the doses you’re taking, and any side effects you notice
+- Use a journal to keep track of your medicines, the doses you’re taking, and any side effects that you notice

 - Let your treatment team know if you’re having side effects or if your symptoms change after starting a new medicine